KevinThompson96/TryHackMe-SOC-Simulation/README.md

 ![alert 4](Screenshots/alert-4.png)

+*Note: The timestamp is different in the screenshot as I had to re-run the simulation to get a screenshot*

 I checked the Splunk logs and filtered for the sender’s email or the external link to verify this incident was contained to a single user.

 Index=* ("no-reply<!-- -->@m1crosoftsupport.co” OR "https<!-- -->://m1crosoftsupport.co/login")